equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Select type of truncation/README.md

 - It is possible to have more polygons than facies since the same facies can be assigned to multiple polygons.
   If this is done, a number of probability fraction will appear for those polygons with default value that is to equally share the probability for the facies on the polygons.
-  For instance, if the facies probability for a facies F is 0.4 and there are 3 different polygons assigned to the facies F, they will per default get 1/3 each of the facies probability, which will then be 0.4/3 as the probability for each of the polygons for facies F.
+  For instance, if the facies probability for a facies $F$ is $0.4$ and there are $3$ different polygons assigned to the facies $F$, they will per default get $1/3$ each of the facies probability, which will then be $0.4/3$ as the probability for each of the polygons for facies $F$.
-  The user can modify this but the sum of the probability fraction for each of the polygons must sum up to 1.
+  The user can modify this but the sum of the probability fraction for each of the polygons must sum up to $1$.

 - If the number of facies to be modelled is larger than number of polygons, they must be defined as overlay facies.

-**The non-cubic truncation rule type**:
+## The non-cubic truncation rule type

 - The unit square truncation map will be subdivided into polygons that may not be rectangular.